EppsElijah77/Piezoelectric-Power-Generator-/README.md

 ## Overview

 This project explores harvesting kinetic energy from everyday walking.
 Piezoelectric materials generate a small electric charge when mechanically stressed — by embedding them in a floor tile, each footstep becomes a tiny power source.
-The generated energy can be stored in a capacitor or small battery and used to power low-energy electronics like sensors, LEDs, or Bluetooth beacons.
+The generated energy can be stored in a capacitor.

 ---